Galatia: Roman Galatia

 Upon the death of Deiotarus, the Kingdom of Galatia was given to Amyntas, an auxiliary commander in the Roman army of Brutus and Cassius who gained the favor of Mark Antony.
 After his death in 25 BC, Galatia was incorporated by Augustus into the Roman Empire, becoming a Roman province.
 Near his capital Ancyra (modern Ankara), Pylamenes, the king's heir, rebuilt a temple of the Phrygian god Men to venerate Augustus (the Monumentum Ancyranum), as a sign of fidelity.
 It was on the walls of this temple in Galatia that the major source for the Res Gestae of Augustus were preserved for modernity.
 Few of the provinces proved more enthusiastically loyal to Rome.

 Josephus related the Biblical figure Gomer to Galatia (or perhaps to Gaul in general): "For Gomer founded those whom the Greeks now call Galatians, [Galls], but were then called Gomerites."
 Others have related Gomer to Cimmerians.

-Paul the Apostle visited Galatia in his missionary journeys, and wrote to the Christians there in the Epistle to the Galatians.
+Paul the Apostle visited Galatia in his missionary journeys, established churches there and wrote to the Christians there in the Epistle to the Galatians.

 Although originally possessing a strong cultural identity, by the 2nd century AD, the Galatians had become assimilated (Hellenization) into the Hellenistic civilization of Anatolia.
 The Galatians were still speaking the Galatian language in the time of St. Jerome (347–420 AD), who wrote that the Galatians of Ancyra and the Treveri of Trier (in what is now the Rhineland) spoke the same language (Comentarii in Epistolam ad Galatos, 2.3, composed c.
 387).

 In an administrative reorganisation (c.
 386–395), two new provinces succeeded it, Galatia Prima and Galatia Secunda or Salutaris, which included part of Phrygia.
 The fate of the Galatian people is a subject of some uncertainty, but they seem ultimately to have been absorbed into the Greek-speaking populations of Anatolia.